Developing and Using a Wise Borrowing Strategy

 Consider all the terms

 Comparing credit cards can be confusing.
 You have to consider interest rates, fees, and associated benefits.
-The right card for you should reflect how you use it.
+The right credit card for you should reflect how you use it.
 If you pay the full balance monthly, the interest rate is of little concern.
 Focus on annual fees and benefits such as airline miles.
 If you carry over balances, the interest rate should be a top concern.

 Prioritize borrowing based on long-term value

-1. College educations
+1. College education

 2. Housing